 Think you can’t find allergy-friendly comfort foods that are easy to make and healthy?
 Think again!
-If you are looking for a sweet apple recipe for fall, than look no further: this Gluten-Free Maple Apple Crisp is simple, delicious, gluten-free, and has no cane sugar and no flour.
+If you are looking for a sweet apple recipe for fall, than look no further: this healthy apple crisp recipe is simple, delicious, gluten-free, and has no cane sugar and no flour.
 Awesome!

 A week or so ago I asked friends on Facebook which fall recipe they would love to see re-made.
 One of my friends wanted to see a healthier, gluten-free apple crisp recipe that had less sugar.
 Here it is: my Healthy Gluten Free Maple Apple Crisp!